-A jackpot prize of a new set of dishes was offered the third Saturday of every month, and every so often special live presentations by film luminaries like Rin Tin Tin or cowboy star Ken Maynard and his horse were featured on the Embassy forestage.
-In the early Fifties, the Embassy’s popularity dwindled, due to progress and the advent of a phenomenon called television.
+Once inside, the Embassy in all its glory could be witnessed in the ceiling’s stenciled jungle motifs and wall borders.
+The lights went down as music was played on the Wurlitzer pipe organ, then cartoons, previews, a newsreel, a serial and the main feature were shown.
+A jackpot prize of a new set of dishes was offered the third Saturday of every month, and every so often special live guests like Rin Tin Tin or cowboy star Ken Maynard and his horse were featured on the Embassy fore-stage.

 In the early Fifties, the cinema’s popularity dwindled due to the advent of television.
 In 1959, the Embassy closed its doors, and the premises were altered to create an annex for the adjacent Cumberland Cloak and Suit Store.
 A.C.
 Warhaft bought the Embassy in 1981 to house his custom drapery shop, which remained until his death in 1992.
 A nonprofit corporation was formed in December 1997 to revivify the theatre as a multi-purpose arts facility.
 The retail ceiling was removed to expose the gloriously colorful stenciled proscenium and ceiling to the orchestra floor.
 A stage was built, the original exterior doors were rehung, and a box office was rebuilt to match the original.